-This also requires motility, or gastrointestinal movement, to help stool move along the digestive tract for elimination.
+Typically, your stool is made from waste products and undigested food material that combines with water to be eliminated via your intestines.
+This requires motility, or gastrointestinal movement, to help stool move along the digestive tract for elimination.

 A problem with any or several of these digestive processes can cause hard stool.

-Sometimes hard stool is due to something you did (or didn’t) eat as well as medications you take.
+Sometimes hard stool is due to something you did (or didn’t) eat or medications you take.
 Examples include: